Guilford, Connecticut: History

-First settled by Europeans in 1639 after a treaty with the “Sachem Squaw” Shaumpishuh.
 Guilford is considered by some to have the third largest collection of historic homes in New England, with important buildings from the 17th, 18th, and 19th centuries.
 There are five historic house museums, including Dudley Farm and the Henry Whitfield House (1639), the oldest dwelling house in Connecticut and the oldest stone house built by English settlers in North America.
 The Comfort Starr House (1695) is one of the oldest wooden framed private dwellings in Connecticut, and one of the few houses remaining of the original signers who settled Guilford.

 In June 1781, during the American Revolution, a skirmish was fought on Leete's Island between the Associated Loyalists and local militia under Captain Peter Vail.

 Geography

 According to the United States Census Bureau, the town has a total area of 49.7 sqmi, of which 47.0 sqmi is land and 2.7 square miles (6.9 km2 or 5.39%) is water.

 The primary settlement in Guilford, known as Guilford Center, is located in the southern part of town around the intersection of U.S. Route 1 and Connecticut Route 77.
 It is served by three exits of Interstate 95, which passes just north of the town center.
 The Guilford Center census-designated place had a population of 2,597 at the 2010 census.

 The northwest side of Guilford is flanked by the Metacomet Ridge, a mountainous trap rock ridgeline that stretches from Long Island Sound to nearly the Vermont border.
 Important features of the Metacomet ridge in Guilford include Totoket Mountain; its most notable peak, Bluff Head; and two eastern high points on the Totoket Mountain ridge named East Sugarloaf and West Sugarloaf.
 The 50 mi Mattabesett Trail traverses Bluff Head; a shorter network of trails criss-cross the Sugarloaves.
 Guilford also contains the Westwoods Trail System which covers 39 mi of trails on 1200 acre of land.